-The production and publication of the report will follow the process outlined on page 51.
+The production and publication of the report will follow the process outlined on page 20.
 You will always have the opportunity to comment on factual accuracy and will be notified in advance when a report is due to be published.
-Report publication will be delayed in cases where the review period has been extended to allow for conditions to be addressed and in cases where a negative report is appealed.
+Report publication will be delayed in cases where a negative report is appealed.